cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 Your `backgroundFile` is invoked when Cypress opens a project.

 Cypress does this by spawning an independent `child_process` which then `requires` in your `backgroundFile`.
-This is similar to the way Visual Studio Code or Atom works.
+This is similar to the way Visual Studio Code or Atom work.

-You will need to keep in mind it is **Cypress who is requiring your file** - not your local project, not your local Node version, and not anything else under your control.
+You will need to keep in mind that **Cypress is requiring your file** - not your local project, not your local Node version, and not anything else under your control.

-Because of this, this global context and the version of Node is controlled by Cypress.
+Because of this, global context and the Node version is controlled by Cypress.

 {% note warning "Node version" %}

-Keep in mind - code executed in plugins is executed **by the Node version** that comes bundled in Cypress itself.
+Code executed in the background file is executed **by the Node version** that comes bundled with Cypress.

-This version of Node has **no relation** to locally installed versions.
+This Node version has **no relation** to locally installed versions.
 Therefore you have to write Node code which is compatible with this version.

-You can find the current Node version we use {% url 'here' https://github.com/cypress-io/cypress/blob/master/.node-version %}.
+You can find the current Node version in Cypress {% url 'here' https://github.com/cypress-io/cypress/blob/master/.node-version %}.

 {% endnote %}

 ## NPM modules

-When Cypress executes your `backgroundFile` it will execute with `process.cwd()` set to your project's path.
+When Cypress executes your `backgroundFile` it will execute with `process.cwd()` set to your {% url "root project's path" configuration#Folders-Files %}.
 Additionally - you will be able to `require` **any Node module** you have installed.

 You can also `require` local files relative to your project.

-**For example, if your `package.json` looked like this:**
+### For example, if your `package.json` looks like this:

 ```js
 {